 What Is Sleep Divorce?

 While it may sound alarming, the term “sleep divorce” simply describes a scenario in which a couple chooses to make separate sleeping arrangements.
-This could mean one person takes the bedroom and the other is on the couch, in the guest room, or at another home.
+This could mean one person takes the bedroom and the other is on the couch, sleeping on a mattress in a guest room, or at another home.

 “A sleep divorce sounds very serious and negative,” licensed psychologist Kelsey M. Latimer says, but she clarifies that it’s not an emotional divorce or something intended to end a relationship.
 “This is best for people who have a strong connection but their issues tend to be simply around the issue of sleeping challenges,” she adds.
 It makes sense a relationship may struggle if partners are disturbing each other’s sleep.
 A simple solution, in some cases, may be to separate so that each person can concentrate on getting the sleep they need.